 For a more in-depth look at the Valentine Sight Word craft, check out this video:

-Download your copy of the Valentine Sight Word craft here.
+Fill out this form and have your copy of the Valentine Sight Word craft sent straight to your inbox!

 For more hands-on activities for February, check out this blog post.